 - 1. The business of the Council shall be conducted by representatives of the members, determined as follows: - a.
 One (1) representative and a designated alternate, respectively, of each county or municipal corporation, who shall be a member of the governing body of the county or municipal corporation represented.
 Alternates are encouraged to attend MPO meetings to learn procedures, issues, etc. Alternates are not intended to give two voices to a jurisdiction.
 Alternates may not serve on committees of the Planning Council. - b.
+Each MPO Council member representative whose community provides transit is expected to represent their transit operations.
+However, the NFRMPO also appoints one at large member to represent transit specifically and may represent the NFRMPO on transit issues more broadly.
+This member is from a municipality that provides transit services, and it may rotate amongst those members.
+This appointment does not add an additional vote for that municipality. - c.
 Voting memberships may be granted to state or federal entities at the discretion of the Council.
 Such memberships shall not be conditioned upon contribution to the Council and may be summarily terminated by the Council at its discretion. - 2.
 Non-voting memberships may be granted to any public or private entity involved in transportation or air quality with conditions for such memberships to be determined by the Council.
 Such memberships may be summarily terminated by the Council at its discretion. - 3.
 Each representative serving on the Council shall serve at the direction of the organization they represent.
 Vacancies occurring on the Council shall be filled in the same manner as is provided for in the original designations.